home-assistant/developers.home-assistant/docs/frontend/data.md

 The frontend passes a single `hass` object around.
 This object contains the latest state and allows you to send commands back to the server.

-Whenever a state changes, a new version of the objects that changed are created.
+Whenever a state changes, a new version of the objects that are changed are created.
 So you can easily see if something has changed by doing a strict equality check:

 ```js
 const changed = newVal !== oldVal;